 The Employer and the Union recognize the value and benefit of education and training designed to enhance employees' ability to perform their job duties and to prepare themselves for promotional opportunities.
 Training and employee development opportunities will be provided to employees in accordance with Agency policies, as available and within budgetary constraints.
+When assigning training, the Employer will prioritize employees for training opportunities who require the training for their position.
 If a training or employee development opportunity is denied, upon request of the affected employee, Management will provide a reason for the denial to the affected employee.